Donor claimed Chinese clients could mingle with Trump

 In China, however, pictures can be an end unto themselves, giving an appearance of influence.
 Pictures with famous people are especially valued in the country, where personal relationships and connections carry special weight in business and politics.

-Mother Jones on Saturday offered details on Yang’s efforts to provide Chinese clients access to Trump and his circle.
+Mother Jones on Saturday detailed Yang’s efforts to provide Chinese clients access to Trump and his circle.

+The Miami Herald on Saturday reported that Yang arranged for a large group of Chinese business executives to attend a paid fundraiser for Trump in New York City at the end of 2017.
+Only citizens and permanent residents are allowed to donate to U.S. political campaigns, and it would be illegal for foreign nationals to pay back a U.S. citizen who had purchased their tickets to a fundraiser.

+A Republican fundraiser told the AP on Sunday that patrons attending a Republican National Committee dinner at Mar-a-Lago last year noticed a large contingent of Chinese attendees.
+There was a discussion afterward about making sure they were vetted, according to the person, who spoke on condition of anonymity to discuss private conversations.

-The Miami Herald on Friday published a photo of Yang with Trump at a Super Bowl party at his West Palm Beach country club and reported on the link between Yang and the spa where New England Patriots owner Robert Kraft was charged with soliciting prostitution.
+The Herald on Friday also published a photo of Yang with Trump at a Super Bowl party at his West Palm Beach country club and reported on the link between Yang and the spa where New England Patriots owner Robert Kraft was charged with soliciting prostitution.
 Yang was a former owner of the spa.

 Yang wasn’t charged in a multiagency anti-human trafficking operation that resulted in 25 arrests, including Kraft’s, and shut down 10 Asian day spas in South Florida last month.
 None of the spas is registered to Yang or her family.
 She sold the Jupiter spa to Hua Zhang around 2013.
 Zhang was charged with racketeering and running a house of prostitution and has pleaded not guilty.